jsonfx/jsonfx/README.markdown

 #### Fully customizable name resolution strategies

-	// accept all variations! in order of priority var resolver = new CombinedResolverStrategy(
+	// accept all variations! list in order of priority var resolver = new CombinedResolverStrategy(
 		new JsonResolverStrategy(),   															// simple JSON attributes
 		new DataContractResolverStrategy(),   													// DataContract attributes